You can choose who makes future decisions for you.

 A Lasting Power of Attorney (LPA) is a legal document that lets you choose one or more people you trust to make decisions on your behalf, should you become unable to in the future.
 These people become your Attorneys.

-There are 2 types of Lasting Power of Attorney:
+There are 2 types of Lasting Power of Attorney: (LPA)

-2. Property and Financial Affairs
+2. Financial Decisions

-A Property and Financial Affairs LPA allows your chosen Attorney(s) to make decisions about your finances and property, if there comes a time when you can’t manage your finances anymore.
+A Financial LPA allows your chosen Attorney(s) to make decisions about your finances and property, if there comes a time when you can’t manage your finances anymore.
 This can include paying your bills, collecting your income and benefits, or selling your house.
 However, if you wish to, you can restrict their powers, or place conditions on what they can do.
 It does not allow your Attorney to make decisions about your personal welfare.

 Who can be an Attorney?